 We got up early to get to the airport, as our flight were at 11am.
-It’s a good job we got there early too, as my brother had to reapply for his ESTA.
+Luckily we had time, as my brother had to reapply for his ESTA.
 We had access to the Virgin lounge, so after we checked in and went through security we headed straight there for some breakfast as we were starving.
-The lounge was actually insane, it had so many things to do.
-We ordered breakfast, and went through our must see’s for our upcoming travels, whilst we waited.

-We got onto the flight, but we had to wait a while to take off, as the wind conditions weren’t great.
+We got onto the plane, but we had to wait a while to take off because of the wind conditions.
 It didn’t feel like very long, as the TV’s on Virgin planes are great.
 We soon took off and began our 6 hour journey.
 I was happy as the plane had PLL, but it was only the last two episodes.
 I also finally managed to watch Dunkirk, which I really enjoyed.

 Security in New York was really strange.
 I’ve been to America before, and always been told to not joke whilst in security, as it’s very serious.
 The man we went up to though was coming out with some right one liners, and we had no idea how to react.
 At one point he said: “So why’ve you come here and not Saudi Arabia?”
 I didn’t know whether to laugh or what.
 When giving fingerprints he told me to: “Press the screen, as hard as you love Nigel Farage”.
-Fair to say my hand came of the screen, as I’m not about that UKIP life.
+Which was different.
 He carried on making other remarks about what’s going on in Britain, and it was really amusing.

-By the time we left it was dark, so we decided to head to the Empire State Building.
+When we left our first stop was the Empire State Building.
 It wasn’t a long walk, but the roads are chaos.
 The best thing about it being busy is that there was always someone to follow across the road.
 We did nearly get ran over a few times, but we won’t talk about that.

-We got in practically straight away, as it was nowhere near as busy as I thought it was going to be.
+We got in straight away, and I was shocked by how quiet it was.
 That must be the plus side of going on a Wednesday at 7pm.
 You get in a lift that takes you up a lot of floors in a very short amount of time, fair to say my ears did not enjoy it.

 The view is so magical night, it’s amazing to see all of twinkling lights from the bustling city below.
 I was also thinking about pink peonies, because of Gossip Girl, so there’s that as well.

-After the Empire State we walked to Times Square, which we thought was quite close, but it wasn’t as close as we thought.
+After the Empire State we walked to Times Square, which was a longer walk than we thought.
 It might have been made worse by the fact it was FREEZING.
 It was seriously cold, and not nice cold, but an uncomfortable: ‘Have my lips turned blue?’ cold.